The network cannot provide the requested access information.

 An invalid message was received, and no standard cause applies.
 This is usually due to a D- channel error.
 If this error occurs systematically, report it to your ISDN service provider.

-The connection could be established because the destination address was presented in an unrecognisable format or because the destination address was incomplete.
+The connection could be established because the destination address was presented in an unrecognizable format or because the destination address was incomplete.

 The receiving equipment received a message that did not include one of the mandatory information elements.
 This is usually due to a D-channel error.
 If this error occurs systematically, report it to your ISDN service provider.